forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Events around the 2014 Revolution

-##### Morales 2014
-Javier Morales – Universidad Europea, Madrid, *There will be no winners in Ukraine if the new political leadership fails to protect the interests of all citizens*, February 24th, 2014, <https://blogs.lse.ac.uk/europpblog/2014/02/24/there-will-be-no-winners-in-ukraine-if-the-new-political-leadership-fails-to-protect-the-interests-of-all-citizens/>

 ##### Zadorozhnii 2016
 Zadorozhnii, Oleksandr (2016) "Political Prosecutions in Ukraine: The Case of Yulia Tymoshenko," Hofstra Law Review: Vol. 45 : Iss.
 2 , Article 8., <http://scholarlycommons.law.hofstra.edu/hlr/vol45/iss2/8>